Collaborative Problem Solving in Mixed Reality: A Study on Visual Graph Analysis

-A facing position prompts pairs to involve each other more than a side-by-side position~\cite{kiyokawa2002communication, gong2023side}, e.\,g., it is beneficial while receiving instructions~\cite{pouliquen2015virtual}.
-With this in mind, we set each ad hoc pair's starting position as facing across the task space, after which participants are allowed to move freely.
-Each graph is placed in the center of an empty $9m^2$ area without specific physical arrangements as to avoid potential effects on participants' interactions and movement.
-The bounding box of each graph is uniform~($1m^3$), resulting in equal distance to each starting point.
-The barycenter of each graph view is set to $1.45m$ from the ground\footnote{From NCD-RisC data~\cite{Ncd2019risc}, est. shoulder level $0.85(\frac{1}{2}\overline{H}_{IT_{09}} + \frac{1}{2}\overline{H}_{IT_{19}} + \frac{1}{2}\overline{H}_{DE_{09}} + \frac{1}{2}\overline{H}_{DE_{19}}) \approx 145cm$.}.
-To not hinder verbal communication in ad hoc pairs, nodes are labeled with numbers.
-Labels are placed centrally on the nodes and orientated cylindrically outwards from the view's center.
+Pair members involve each other more when face to face than side by side~\cite{kiyokawa2002communication}, which is beneficial while receiving instructions~\cite{pouliquen2015virtual}.
+The ad hoc pair's starting position is set as facing across the task space after which participants can move freely.
+Each graph is placed in the center of an empty $9m^2$ area without any physical arrangements as to avoid potential effects on participants' interactions and movement.
+The bounding box of each graph is uniform~($1m^3$) and equidistant to each starting point.
+Its center is set to $1.45m$ from the ground.
+To not hinder verbal communication, nodes are labeled with numbers.
+The labels are placed centrally on the nodes and orientated cylindrically outwards from the view's center.

-Optical hand tracking is used and answer inputs are synchronized.
-To minimize interruptions in task solving and effects on movement, an input-typing interface stays with each participant~(in front, slightly tilted, at about chest height), unless this would interfere with the graph, in which case the interface does not cross in the graph view.
-A progress bar shows the instances completed per task.
-No other interactions are provided to avoid any confounding due to tracking precision and interaction.

-Graphs are drawn in the same slightly emissive sky blue color~\phantom{$\bullet$}, whereas selected nodes are in vermilion~\phantom{$\bullet$}.
-These colors belong to the Okabe-Ito CUD schema~\cite{okabe2008color} and are selected to accommodate color blindness, as well as to achieve salient contrast to the surrounding environment.
-The lighting in the rendered scene follows a simple gradient model with emitters from above, below and any of the sides.
-Bright sunlight is dimmed, such that it would not interfere with any of the headset's tracking and rendering.
+Graphs are drawn in the same slightly emissive sky blue color~\phantom{$\bullet$}, whereas selected nodes---in vermilion~\phantom{$\bullet$}.
+The colors belong to the Okabe-Ito CUD schema~\cite{okabe2008color} and were selected to accommodate color blindness, as well as to achieve salient contrast to the surrounding environment.
+The lighting in the rendered scene follows a simple gradient model with emitters from above, below and the sides.
+Bright sunlight is dimmed to not interfere with the headset's tracking or rendering.